-Below you will find some photos of the last sixteen years of us living the dream.
+Below you will find some photos of the last two decades of us living the dream.
 We know you have many choices when it comes to hiring your Kenai River fishing guide, so we’d like you to see where your hard earned dollars go!
 Besides, when you support our business, you support our family directly, and we thank you for that.
 Living year-round in Cooper Landing sure is a lot of fun, and we are so grateful that we are able to do so.
 Thanks for supporting our small, local, family business!

 The address of our shop is 18251 Sterling Highway, Cooper Landing, AK .
 99572.
 Meet us here for your trip 15 minutes prior to your trip start time.
 No need to worry about paying to park at the crowded public boat ramp or driving your car for a shuttle.
 We’ve got you covered- parking at our office is free and we do all the driving.
 Need a pick up at your camp or lodge?
 No problem!

 Our campground & cabins are located about a mile down the road from our shop at 16826 Sterling Hwy, Mile Post 49.9.
 If you are heading that way from our shop, look for our sign just before Alaska Rivers Company on your right.